-Full details, including notes on individual variances within directorates can be found within the 2022/23 Outturn Report that was considered at Cabinet on 13 June 2023.
+Full details, including notes on individual variances within directorates can be found within the Outturn Report that will be considered at Cabinet on 11 June 2024.

 Housing Revenue Account

 The Housing Revenue Account (HRA) reflects the income and expenditure related to the provision of housing accommodation by the Council.